lucasdietrich/AVRTOS/readme.md

 - Pseudo random number generator : [LFSR](https://es.wikipedia.org/wiki/LFSR)

 What enhancements are planned :
-- removing CPU idle thread
+- Removing CPU idle thread
-- don't keep the idle thread in the runqueue if others threads are in
+- Don't keep the idle thread in the runqueue if others threads are in
-- using makefile to build the project for a target
+- Using makefile to build the project for a target
 - Stack for interrupts handlers
+- Propose this project as a library

 Inspiration in the naming comes greatly from the project [Zephyr RTOS](https://github.com/zephyrproject-rtos/zephyr), as well as some paradigms and concepts regarding multithreading : [Zephyr : Threads](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).

 ## PlatformIO

-- This project was developp using PlatformIO environnement in Visual Studio Code IDE.
+- This project was developed using PlatformIO environnement in Visual Studio Code IDE.
 - Each example can be easily built using the *pio* configuration file :
     - Board, e.g. : pro16MHzatmega328, megaatmega2560
     - Choose the linker script depending on the AVR architecture